Nicolás Jarry: Personal life

+In 2020, Jarry married economist Laura Urruticoechea, with whom he has two sons: Juan (b.
+2022) and Santiago (b.
+2023).

+Jarry has experienced respiratory issues throughout his career, including a deviated septum, inflamed turbinates, and allergies, causing him to often wear nasal strips during matches.

 Career

 Junior and early career

-Jarry reached the final of the 2013 French Open in boys' doubles, partnering with Cristian Garín were defeated by Kyle Edmund and Frederico Ferreira Silva.
-Jarry ended the year no. 18 in junior rankings.
+Jarry reached the final of the 2013 French Open in boys' doubles, partnering with Cristian Garín.
+The pair were later defeated by Kyle Edmund and Frederico Ferreira Silva.
+Jarry ended the year at No. 18 in the junior rankings.

 Jarry was called for the Chile Davis Cup team for the first time in September 2013 in the rubber against Dominican Republic.
-Chile lost and was relegated to the Group II of Americas Zone.
+Chile lost and was relegated to the Group II of the Americas Zone.

-2015–16: Pro debut, top 200 and constant injuries
+2015–16: Professional and top 200 debuts, constant injuries

-In February 2015 Jarry played his first match on an ATP tournament, after qualifying in the 2015 Ecuador Open Quito.
-Nicolás won his first match against local Gonzalo Escobar, but in second round lost to Dušan Lajović.
-The points of this tournament helped him reach a top 200 position in the ranking ATP, but through the year he lost positions for constant injuries.
+In February 2015, Jarry played his first match at an ATP Tour tournament after qualifying in the 2015 Ecuador Open Quito.
+He won his first match against local Gonzalo Escobar, but in the second round, he lost to Dušan Lajović.
+The points he earned in this tournament helped him reach a top 200 position in the ATP ranking, although he lost position throughout the year due to constant injuries.

-At the end of 2016, Jarry won three ITF Futures in his home country (two of them in consecutive weeks), ending the year as no. 330.
+At the end of 2016, Jarry won three ITF Futures in his home country (two of them in consecutive weeks), ending the year as No. 330.

-2017: Three Challenger titles, Major & top 100 debuts
+2017: Three Challenger titles, major & top 100 debuts

-Jarry started his 2017 with a final in Morelos Open challenger, and another one in Santiago.
+Jarry started his 2017 with a final at the Morelos Open and another one in Santiago.
 After these two lost finals, he was able to enter the qualifying competition for the 2017 French Open, where he won all the matches and entered the main tournament.
-In his first match in a Grand Slam, he lost in four sets to Karen Khachanov.
-Nicolás repeated the success in the qualifying competition for 2017 Wimbledon Championships, reaching the main draw and losing to Gilles Simon in straight sets.
+In his first match in a major, he lost in four sets to Karen Khachanov.
+Jarry repeated the success in the qualifying competition for 2017 Wimbledon Championships, reaching the main draw and losing to Gilles Simon in straight sets.

-In the second half of the year, Nicolás won three challenger tournaments: at Medellín, Quito, and Santiago.
+In the second half of the year, he won three Challenger tournaments: at Medellín, Quito, and Santiago.

 Jarry ended the year as No. 100.